cobwebos/docs/articles/azure-stack/azure-stack-provision-vm.md

 ---
-title: Provision a VM in Azure Stack | Microsoft Docs
+title: Create a test VM in Azure Stack | Microsoft Docs
-description: Learn how to provision a VM in Azure Stack.
+description: Learn how to provision a test VM in Azure Stack as an administrator.
 services: azure-stack
 documentationcenter:
 author: ErikjeMS